fatgraphs/fatgraphs/README.md

 `\connect test (or your chosen db name)`
 Install the extension:
 `CREATE EXTENSION POSTGIS;`

+Run `labels_ingestion.py` to put a table with the provided labels and types into the above-created database.
+The script `labels_ingestion.py` takes as argument a path to the csv file with the labels, check the code of `labels_ingestion.py` to see what are the required columns.

 You should be ready to go.

 #### Postgres useful cmd commands